-- Pl 30.
+Pl 30.
 Reading in Philosophy.
 Units to be determined by the instructor.
 Elective in any term.
 Reading in philosophy, done either in connection with the regular courses or independently of any course, but under the direction of members of the department.
 One or more short papers may be required.
 Graded pass/fail.
-Not available for credit toward humanities-social science requirement. - Pl 85.
+Not available for credit toward bumanities-social science requirement.

+Pl 85.
 Philosophy and Current Issues.
 9 units (2-0-7).
 Selected current issues involving conflicts about moral right and wrong will be studied, and the various sources of those conflicts investigated.
 The issues studied will vary but will include some of the following: medical experimentation and the allocation of medical resources; the alleged "right to life," and its bearing upon abortion, capital punishment, and euthanasia; political liberty and the prohibition of certain minority activities under criminal sanctions (e.g., the use and sale of designated drugs, morally offensive publications, prostitution); civil disobedience and conscientious objection; majority and minority rights.
 If the course is oversubscribed, preference will be given to students who have successfully completed Hum 10 ab.
+Not offered 1995-96.
+Instructor: Hilbert.

-Instructor: Hilbert. - Pl 102.
+Pl 102.
 Selected Topics in Philosophy.
 9 units (3-0-6).
+Offered by announcement.
 Advanced credit to be determined on a course-by-course basis by instructor.
-Instructors: Staff and visiting lecturers. - SES/Pl 122.
+Instructors: Staff and visiting lecturers.

+SES/Pl 122.
 Philosophy of Science.
 9 units (3-0-6).
-For course description, see Science, Ethics, and Society. - SES/Pl 125.
+For course description, see Science, Ethics, and Society.

+364 SES/Pl 125.
 Philosophy and Biology.
 9 units (3-0-6).
+For course description, see Science, Ethics, and Society.

-For course description, see Science, Ethics, and Society. - SES/Pl 127.
+SES/Pl 126.
+Biomedical Ethics.
+9 units (3-0-6).
+For course description, see Science, Ethics, and Society.

+SES/Pl 127.
 Ethics in Research.
 4 units (2-0-2) or 9 units (2-0-7).
-For course description, see Science, Ethics, and Society. - SES/Pl 131.
+For course description, see Science, Ethics, and Society.

+SES/Pl 131.
 Philosophy of Mind and Psychology.
 9 units (3-0-6).
-For course description, see Science, Ethics, and Society. - Ec/Pl 147.
-Altruism and Fairness in Economics.
+For course description, see Science, Ethics, and Society.

+Pl 150.
+History of Early Modern Philosophy.
 9 units (3-0-6).
-For course description, see Economics. - Pl 150.
-History of Early Modern Philosophy.
-9 units (3-0-6); second term.
 A study of important figures and ideas in the empiricist and rationalist traditions in the period from Descartes through Kant.
 Material covered will vary depending on the decision of the instructor, but will include readings from some of the following: Descartes, Spinoza, Leibniz, Kant, Hobbes, Locke, Berkeley, and Hume.
+Not offered 1995-96.
 Instructors: Cowie, Hilbert.

+SES/Pl 169.
+Selected Topics in Science, Ethics, and Society.
+9 units (3-0-6).
+For course description, see Science, Ethics, and Society.

+Pl 181.
+Democracy.
+9 units (3-0-6).
+Alternative concepts of democracy and alternative justifications of a democratic political system, particularly the role of participation and representation in democratic theory.
+Relevant empirical materials will be presented.
+Not offered 1995-96.
+Instructors: Staff.

+SES/Pl 185.
+Moral Philosophy.
+9 units (3-0-6).
+For course description, see Science, Ethics, and Society.

+Pl 190.
+Political Philosophy and Public Policy.
+9 units (2-0-7).
+A critical examination of methods used in the systematic analysis of public policy alternatives, such as cost-benefit and risk-benefit analysis.
+Not offered 1995-96.
+Instructors: Staff.

-^{}Advanced courses with credit toward the 36-unit humanities requirement.
-Other advanced courses receive credit toward the 36-unit h&ss requirement.
-See page 113.
+Advanced courses with credit toward the 36-unit bumanities requirement.
+Other advanced courses receive credit toward the 36-unit best requirement.
+See page 130.